Hypersensitive response: NLR pairs and networks

 One example of proteins involved in NLR networks are those belonging to the NRC superclade.
 It seems that the networks evolved from a duplication event of a genetically linked NLR pair into an unlinked locus which allowed the new pair to evolve to respond to a new pathogen.
 This separation seems to provide plasticity to the system, as it allows the sensor NLRs to evolve more rapidly in response to the fast evolution of pathogen effectors whereas the helper NLR can evolve much slower to maintain its ability to induce HR.
 However, it seems that during evolution new helper NLRs also evolved, supposedly, because certain sensor NLRs require specific helper NLRs to function optimally.

 Bioinformatic analysis of plant NLRs has shown that there is a conserved MADA motif at the N-terminus of helper NLRs but not sensor NLRs.
 Around 20% of all CC-NLRs have the MADA motif, implying the motif's importance for the execution of HR.

+Recent studies on the NLR signaling pathway have shed more light on its activation.
+It was shown that different NLR clades can form resistosomes with distinct architectures and signaling outputs.
+Scientists have discovered octameric resistosomes in wheat, opposed to the previously known pentameric and hexameric assemblies in plants; this suggests a diverse immune complex architecture across plant lineages and NLR subclasses and broader participation of these factors in HR than previously known.